MRC-CBU/eyesync/README.md

-Please note that the code above is somewhat outdated - the release of the [SMI Matlab SDK](https://uk.mathworks.com/products/connections/product_detail/product_119541.html) makes interfacing with the eye tracker much easier (and enables ethernet communication, which is much preferable to the serial port connection these tools uses).
-Advanced users may prefer to use the SMI tools instead.
+Please note that the code above is somewhat outdated - the release of the [SMI Matlab SDK](https://uk.mathworks.com/products/connections/product_detail/product_119541.html) makes it possible to interface with the eye tracker using ethernet, which is faster and much easier.
+If you need advanced eye tracking applications (e.g., gaze-contingent displays), this will be a better approach.
+If you just want to calibrate, log trials and check fixation accuracy, the above serial-port code is probably good enough.

 # E-Prime
 We use SMI's SDK.
 See [this wiki entry](http://imaging.mrc-cbu.cam.ac.uk/meg/EyeTrackingWithEprime).